Working as a Marmot Tours Guide

 We are very proud of our reputation and the number of return bookers we get (min 44%) on our holidays.
 Much of this is understanding what makes a holiday into a Marmot Tours trip, and what makes our support so attentive and effective.

 Regardless of experience in guiding, we have a compulsory 2 day training course in the Spring.
 It is a chance to all get together as a team as well as to brush up on & to develop new skills.
 Travel to/from the training course, plus accommodation will be covered by Marmot Tours.

-New staff will all work a Training Trip with Operations Director or an experienced guide.
-You will work as a guide but with additional input to follow on from pre trip training.
+New staff will all work a Training Trip with the Operations Director or an experienced guide.
+You will work as a guide but with additional input to follow on from pre-trip training.

 Progression from Assistant Guide to Lead Guide